 Under the Company's stock option plan, options to purchase common shares may be granted by the Board of Directors to directors, officers and employees.
-Options are granted at exercise prices equal to or greater than fair market value at the grant date, generally vest evenly over a five-year period, and have exercise lives ranging from five to 10 years.
+Options are granted at exercise prices equal to or greater than fair market value at the grant date, generally vest evenly over a five-year period, or vest based on earnings per share, and have exercise lives ranging from five to ten years.
 The aggregate number of common shares reserved for issuance and which may be purchased upon the exercise of options granted pursuant to the plan shall not exceed 2.3 million common shares.